The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: The Fourth LAT AGN Catalog (4LAC)

 \subsection{Census}

 Table \ref{tab:census} summarizes the 4LAC statistics.
 The 4LAC includes $\nsrc$ sources, with $\nhighlatf$ FSRQs, $\nhighlatbl$ BL~Lacs, $\nhighlatu$ BCUs, and $\nhighlatag$ other AGNs.
-Some $\nnofgl$ sources were not reported in the previous 3LAC catalog, but some of them may have been reported elsewhere, e.g., \cite{Ars17,Ars18}.
-These new sources comprise 195 FSRQs, 276 BL~Lacs, 836 BCUs, and 40 non-blazar AGNs.
-Out of these new sources, 404 are listed in BZCAT \citet{bzcat}.
-In total, the 4LAC includes 26\% (490/1921), 59\% (728/1225) and 33 \% (74/227) of the BZCAT FSRQs, BL~Lacs and BCUs respectively.
-Fractions of 90\% of FSRQs and 80\% of BL~Lacs could be classified with the SED-based scheme.
-This fraction drops to 51\% for BCUs.
-Although FSRQs almost exclusively belong to the LSP subclass, BL Lacs are fairly evenly distributed between the LSP, ISP and HSP subclasses.
-The 4LAC $\nu_{\mathrm{peak}}$ distribution, represented in Figure \ref{fig:syn_hist}, differs quite substantially from the 3LAC one, where HSPs were the most abundant subclass.
-Although the procedure for fitting the synchrotron peak has changed relative to 3LAC, the main effect driving this difference seems to be that an emerging population of faint LSP BL~Lacs is being detected by the LAT.
-Flagged sources were eliminated from the Clean Sample, which counts $\nsrcc$ sources, with $\nhighlatfc$ FSRQs, $\nhighlatblc$ BL~Lacs, $\nhighlatuc$ BCUs, and $\nhighlatagc$ other AGNs.
-The most frequent flags are flag 3 (large flux variation when changing diffuse emission model) and 2 (large position shift when changing diffuse emission model).
-The figures shown in the following only include Clean-Sample sources.
+A total of $\nnofgl$ sources were not reported in the previous 3LAC catalog, although some of these have been reported elsewhere, e.g., \cite{Ars17,Ars18}.
+The new sources include $\nnofglf$ FSRQs, $\nnofglb$ BL~Lacs, $\nnofglu$ BCUs, and $\nnagn$ non-blazar AGNs.
+The Clean Sample contains $\nsrcc$ sources, with $\nhighlatfc$ FSRQs, $\nhighlatblc$ BL~Lacs, $\nhighlatuc$ BCUs, and $\nhighlatagc$ other AGNs.
+The figures shown in the following only include Clean-Sample sources, unless specified otherwise

+The SED-based scheme was able to classify 92\% of the FSRQs and 85\% of the BL~Lacs in 4FGL.
+These values are lower than in 3LAC (99\% and 97\% for FSRQs and BL~Lacs respectively) due to the more conservative classification procedure used here.
+The classified fraction decreases to 60\% for BCUs, for which fewer broad-band archival data are available.
+Figure \ref{fig:syn_hist} shows the $\nu_\mathrm{s,peak}$ distributions for the different classes.
+FSRQs are overwhelmingly of the LSP class; therefore no distinction based on SED-based classes is made for them in figures and tallies.
+In addition to leaving more sources unclassified, the new procedure has produced a decrease in the the share of ISPs and HSPs among FSRQs, from 10\% to 2\%.
+Of the five HSP FSRQs, all located at z$<0.63$, two are new: B3~0038+377 and PKS~1555$-$140.

+BL Lacs are fairly evenly distributed among the LSP, ISP and HSP subclasses.
+The 4LAC $\nu_\mathrm{s,peak}$ distribution differs substantially from the 3LAC one, where HSPs were the most abundant subclass.
+The new classification procedure caused 15\% of the AGN previously classified as HSP to be reclassified as ISP.

-As a testimony to the large follow-up observational efforts already mentioned, 144 sources reported as BCUs in the 3LAC paper (either at high- or low-Galactic latitudes) are now classified as BL~Lacs and 20 more as FSRQs.
-Four BCUs have been reclassified as radio galaxies (IC 1531, TXS 0149+710, PKS 1304-215, CGCG 050-083).
-Fifteen other sources have changed classes for various reasons.
+As a testimony to the substantial follow-up observational efforts already mentioned, 144 sources reported as BCUs in the 3LAC paper (either at high- or low-Galactic latitudes) are now classified as BL~Lacs and 17 as FSRQs.
+Three BCUs have been reclassified as radio galaxies (IC 1531, TXS~0149+710, PKS~1304$-$215).
+Eight sources have changed from a FSRQ to a BL~Lac (RGB J0250+172, NVSS J040324$-$242946, GB6~J0941+2721, 2MASS~J11303636+1018245, PKS~1144$-$379, 4C +15.54, TXS~1951$-$115, PKS~2233$-$173) and three more from a BL~Lac to a FSRQ (PMN J0709$-$0255, B2 2234+28A, TXS~2241+406).